+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 Mansarovar

 The two lakes are connected by a channel called ‘Ganga Chu’.
-Mansarovar is the largest of the two lakes (330sq km as opposed to 224sq km) and considered by Buddhists and Hindus to be the more worthy of veneration.
+Mansarovar is the largest of the two lakes (330sq km as opposed to 224sq km) and is considered by Buddhists and Hindus to be the most worthy of veneration.

 Eight Buddhist monasteries formerly surrounded Mansarovar, but Rakshas Tal had only one.
 Mansarovar’s character or aspect is often clear and bright, whereas Rakshas Tal’s is frequently moody, overcast, and dull.
 Because of its shape and mood, Mansarovar is likened to the sun and the forces of light, whereas Rakshas Tal is compared to the moon and the forces of darkness.